The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 The hook-and-loop safety attachments feel less secure than premium models' locking mechanisms.
 Determined pets might figure out how to access food between meals, though casual opportunists will be deterred.

-The lid lacks robust sealing, so food freshness becomes an issue if you fill the hopper weeks in advance.
+The lid lacks a tight seal, so food freshness becomes an issue if you fill the hopper weeks in advance.
 Plan on weekly refills to maintain kibble quality.

 The Verdict